805 Columbus Avenue

 - BA in computer science, Harvard University

-Abhi grew up in Austin, Texas, where his father worked after earning his MBA from Northeastern in May of 1975.
-Abhi is very happy to join his father’s alma matter this Fall.
-Abhi earned a BA from Harvard in 1997, before moving to San Francisco to work at a startup.
-He earned his PhD in cryptography from MIT in 2005 and joined the Zurich IBM Research Lab shortly after.
-Abhi then joined the computer science department at the University of Virginia in 2007.
+He grew up in Austin, Texas, where his father worked after earning his MBA from Northeastern in 1975.
+He earned a BA from Harvard University in 1997 before moving to San Francisco to work at a startup.
+He received his PhD in cryptography from MIT in 2005 and joined the Zurich IBM Research Lab shortly after.
+Then, he joined the computer science department at the University of Virginia in 2007.
 He was promoted and tenured from an assistant professor to an associate professor in 2013.

-Abhi has received the NSF CAREER award, Microsoft Faculty Fellowship Award, the FEST fellowship award, an Amazon Research award, an SAIC research award, a Jacobs Future of Money Workshop research prize, the Google Faculty Research Award, and an ACM UVA-chapter Professor of the Year award.
-Abhi is also co-founder of a software company, Arqspin, in Charlottesville, which now operates itself.
+Shelat has received the NSF CAREER award, Microsoft Faculty Fellowship Award, the FEST fellowship award, an Amazon Research award, an SAIC research award, a Jacobs Future of Money Workshop research prize, the Google Faculty Research Award, and an ACM UVA-Chapter Professor of the Year award.
+He is also the co-founder of a software company, Arqspin, in Charlottesville.

-Abhi has three energetic children, ages 3, 5, and 7 with his partner and acclaimed architectural historian Cammy Brothers (also joining Northeastern).
+He has three energetic children with his partner and acclaimed architectural historian Cammy Brothers, who is also teaching at Northeastern.